Liquor tax cut helps boost October beer sales in Japan

 The liquor tax for beer was reduced by ¥7 per 350-millimeter can.
 Asahi's mainstay Super Dry, Kirin's Ichibanshibori and Suntory's The Premium Malt's beer all marked rises of about 20% in sales.
 Sapporo's Black Label beer saw a jump of about 30%.

-Sales of third-segment beverages fell about 20% to 40% percent at Sapporo, Kirin and Suntory.
+Sales of third-segment beverages fell about 20% to 40% at Sapporo, Kirin and Suntory.

 But an industry source said that the impact of the tax hike "is expected to fade by the end of this year at the latest" because third-segment products are still cheaper than beer even after the tax increase.